 Great Hearts Texas is a subsidiary corporation of Great Hearts Academies, a non-profit charter management organization.
-In 2018-19, Great Hearts operates 24 classical, liberal arts schools in Phoenix, Arizona, 5 in San Antonio, Texas, 1 in Fort Worth, Texas, and one in Irving, Texas.
+In 2022-2023, Great Hearts operates 24 classical, liberal arts schools in Phoenix, Arizona, seven in San Antonio, Texas, one in Irving, Texas, one in Fort Worth, one in Keller and one in Arlington, TX.